hlandau/acme.t/README.md

 comprehensible, magic-free state directory makes it as stateless and idempotent as possible.

-### lego

-Like acmetool, [xenolf/lego](https://github.com/xenolf/lego) provides a library and client utility.
+**lego:** Like acmetool, [xenolf/lego](https://github.com/xenolf/lego) provides a library and client utility.
 The utility provides commands for creating certificates, but doesn't provide a compelling system for managing the lifetime of the short-lived certificates offered by Let's Encrypt.
 The user is expected to generate and install all certificates manually.

-### gethttpsforfree
+**gethttpsforfree:**
 [diafygi/gethttpsforfree](https://github.com/diafygi/gethttpsforfree) provides
 an HTML file which uses JavaScript to make requests to an ACME server and obtain certificates.
 It's a functional user interface, but like lego it